Buy Now, Pay Later

 Our Lapping Plate is made in Adelaide.
 It is of mild steel 230mm long x 90mm wide x 16mm thick weighing 2.5Kg.
 The main two faces are ground perfectly flat.

-The Lapping Plate comes with 6 pieces of 120 grit wet & dry sandpaper pre cut to the Lapping Plate dimensions.
+The Lapping Plate comes with 4 pieces of 120 grit wet & dry sandpaper pre cut to the Lapping Plate dimensions along with a non-slip rubber mat to put between the plate & your bench.

 The Lapping Plate can be used to keep your sharpening stones flat.
 Spray some water onto the plate and sandpaper.
 The sandpaper will adhere to the lapping plate due to its flatness.
 Place the Lapping Plate on your bench or table, mark your stone with around 6 horizontal pencil lines across the width of the stone, rub the stone on the Lapping Plate (with the sandpaper in place) until all the pencil lines disappear.
 When this happens your stone is flat.
 Give your sandpaper a few sprays with water during the process to flush away the stone’s grit.
 When you are finished stone flattening, dry off the plate, it is mild steel which will easily tarnish.